alicedapp/AliceSDK-iOS/README.md

 # API

-Following is the using case of Alice SDK:
+The following is the API for the Alice SDK:

 ### GetAddress